jonnonz1/nz-statute-book/acts/public/2008/real-estate-agents-act-2008.md

 ### 100 Real Estate Agents Disciplinary Tribunal established
 (1) This section establishes a body to be known as the Real Estate Agents Disciplinary Tribunal.
 (2) The Tribunal consists of—
-  (a) a person to act as chair of the Tribunal, who must be a barrister or solicitor with not less than 7 years’ legal experience; and
+  (a) a person to act as chairperson of the Tribunal, who must be a barrister or solicitor with not less than 7 years’ legal experience; and
-  (b) up to 5 other members, at least one of whom must be a licensee.
+  (b) at least 3 other members, at least one of whom must be a licensee.
 (3) The members of the Tribunal are appointed by the Minister.
 (4) The Minister must consult with REINZ when making the first appointment of a licensee under subsection (2)﻿(b).
 (5) The Minister must designate one of the members referred to in subsection (2)﻿(b) as the deputy chairperson of the Tribunal.

 ### 101 Constitution of Tribunal for hearings
-For the purposes of each hearing, the Tribunal consists of— (a) the chairperson of the Tribunal or, if the chairperson is absent from duty for any reason, a member designated by the Minister to be the deputy chairperson; and
+For the purposes of each hearing, the Tribunal consists of— (a) the chairperson of the Tribunal, or, if he or she is absent from duty for any reason, the deputy chairperson of the Tribunal; and
   (b) 2 other members.

 ### 102 Functions of Tribunal